10clouds/10minions-vscode/README.md

 ## 🚀 Roadmap

-* Ability to perform workspace wide operations
+* 10Minions currently only support edits in scope of a single file, we are working on an ability to perform workspace wide operations.